X

 Johnston and McConkey have played at least 74% of the team’s snaps in all four games, Allen is playing an average of 65%, and Harris is picking up the scraps with snap shares of 31%, 29%, and 19% in the past three weeks.

-Lambert-Smith, meanwhile, has been the least involved of all them, drawing zero targets in the past three weeks.
+Lambert-Smith, meanwhile, has been the least involved of all of them, drawing zero targets in the past three weeks.
 He did take over kick returning in Week 4, which could keep him on the active roster regularly, but he’s so far behind in the receiving pecking order that he’s nowhere close to a fantasy starting lineup.

 For rookie receivers, that’s very rarely a good sign.
 Perhaps he’ll carve out a regular special teams role as the year progresses, but it would take some serious movement for him to grab hold of a fantasy-relevant position on the Chargers’ offense.

-He’s fine for now as a taxi stash in formats that allow it, but the best-case scenario for Lambert-Smith looks to be a distant WR3 or WR4 on his own team, which is waiver worthy in most formats.
+He’s fine for now as a taxi stash in formats that allow it, but the best-case scenario for Lambert-Smith looks to be a distant WR3 or WR4 on his own team, which is waiver-worthy in most formats.

 Marquez Valdes-Scantling, WR, San Francisco 49ers